 Professor Scott Spurlock

-- Senior Lecturer in Scottish Religious Cultures (Theology and Religious Studies)
+- Senior Lecturer in Scottish Religious Cultures (Theology & Religious Studies)

 I am currently working on projects relating to Scottish religious cultures, in particular the Reformation in Scotland and traditions developing out of its upheaval including Catholic, Episcopalian, Presbyterian, Dissenting and Quaker; the experience of lay Catholics in early modern Scotland; the role of Reformed theology in shaping early modern cultures; and, the comparative development of Reformed communities in the early modern Atlantic.